-It is now widely expected the Bank's Monetary Policy Committee (MPC) will keep both rates on hold at 0.5% and QE at £200 billion in November.
+It is now expected that the Bank's Monetary Policy Committee (MPC) will keep both rates on hold at 0.5% and QE at £200bn in November.

-Despite rate setter Adam Posen calling for a further £50 billion in QE during October, many believe he will not yet have gained the support of other colleagues.
+Despite rate setter Adam Posen calling for a further £50bn in QE during October, many believe he will not yet have gained the support of other colleagues.